 Introduction and History

 Kinofilm International Short Film Festival was established in October 1995.
-Kinofilm Festival has grown over the last decade to become an internationally recognised short film festival celebrating the art of short film and bringing the best short films from around the globe to Manchester for the 12th edition of KINOFILM which will take place from the 4th-8th of June as a special European Short Film Festival.
+Kinofilm Festival has grown over the last twenty years to become an internationally recognised short film festival celebrating the art of short film and bringing the best short films from around the globe to Manchester for the 13th edition of KINOFILM which will take place from the 23th-29th of November as a special International Short Film & Animation Festival.

-The Short Film Festival in 2014 will focus primarily on European short films but will feature a International Panorama programme for international award winning short films.
+The Short Film Festival in 2015 will focus primarily on European short films but will feature an International Panorama programme for international award winning short films.

 Delivering the Festival is important to us and means that Kinofilm can continue to support emerging filmmakers by showcasing important new work from local and North West filmmakers, alongside the work of some of the most outstanding filmmakers from across Europe.
 The Festival will provide unique opportunities for exhibition and for new audiences to see a diverse range of films that otherwise would not be seen in the North West, or in fact, within the UK.

 We welcome animated from from across the globe to partake in our special international animation section of the festival.
 This year Kino is serious about animation!

 Expanding our 2014 Polish section, we will this year present 6 progammes of Polish shorts, from short dramas, animations, documentaries, UK Polish shorts, Polish student shorts and early short flms from famous Polish directors.

 This year we will have a special focus on British Short filmmaking and we encourage both emerging and established British filmmakers to submit.
 Following the festival we hope to curate a touring programme of British Short Films to various independent cinema locations within the UK and abroad - the best films selected will be included in the tour so there is a added incentive to submit your films to Kinofilm.